qscat/qscat/docs/source/manual/others/sample_workflow.rst

 #.
 Go to :guilabel:`Visualization Tab`

-   In :guilabel:`Layer`, select a statistic layer to apply visualization.
+   In :guilabel:`Layer`, select a statistic layer to apply visualization in :guilabel:`Shoreline change statistic layer`.
 In this example, we choose the NSM statistic layer.
+Select the field of NSM layer with the statistic value in :guilabel:`Statistic value field`, and manually input the value of the uncertainty in :guilabel:`Uncertainty value (SCE, NSM, EPR)`.

-   In :guilabel:`Color Ramp`, leave the number of :guilabel:`Negative classes` and :guilabel:`Positive classes` as is.
-Select ``Equal Interval`` as the :guilabel:`Mode` and click :guilabel:`Visualize`.
+   In :guilabel:`Color ramp`, select ``Equal Interval`` as the :guilabel:`Mode`.Leave the number of :guilabel:`Negative classes` and :guilabel:`Positive classes` as is, and click :guilabel:`Visualize`.

    .. figure:: /img/workflow/simple_data/visualization/visualizing-nsm-statistic.png
       :align: center